 So what is sateen bedding?
 Let us explain:

 What is Sateen Cotton?

 Sateen refers the type of weave used when constructing cotton sateen bedding.
 A sateen weave uses a ‘one thread under, three threads over’ pattern of construction.

 Often mistaken for silk, sateen cotton feels buttery soft and smooth to the touch, and has a subtle sheen that mellows beautifully after washing.
-Because of the extra threads used in its construction, it has a slightly heavier drape than a traditional percale cotton bedding, meaning it feels warmer against your skin, and is naturally wrinkle resistant (less time ironing, yay!).
+Because of the extra threads used in its construction, it has a slightly heavier drape than a traditional percale cotton sheets, meaning it feels warmer against your skin, and is naturally wrinkle resistant (less time ironing, yay!).

 Sateen fabric is made in the same way as more traditional percale fabric, using the same cotton yarns and same machinery.
 The difference is in the weave - a sateen weave is constructed in a ‘one thread under, three threads over’ pattern (as opposed to a percale weave’s ‘one under, one over’ pattern.
-This type of construction exposes more of the threads surface, creating the unique finish and feel that a sateen fabric exhibits.
+This type of construction exposes more of the threads surface, creating the unique finish and feel that a cotton sateen fabric exhibits.

 At Bedfolk, we use a sateen weave for our Luxe sateen bedding.
 It’s silky soft & opulent with a subtle sheen that mellow over time.
 Sounds dreamy, and it is.

 Is Sateen Cotton Bedding for me?

 The only thing to watch out for with sateen sheets, is that they can be a little like bit marmite.
 For many, one they’ve slept in them, they can never go back to a traditional percale weave.
 But for some, they feel a little too silky and different to what they’re used to.